hugovdev/SaveTheKweebecs/README.md

 # SaveTheKweebecs
 Minecraft Minigame made exclusively for Hytale Thankmas 2021 and beyond.

+Warning: This code is outdated and not recommended for public use.
+This was once a minigame for a closed event with a closed environment.

 ## :sunny: Plugin Features (2021)
 * Match Stats Summary
 * Animated Scoreboards